MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.6 Export/Import

 Validation will be successful if the application can export to and import content from other third-party applications.
+The system will also be tested to verify that users cannot export or import to third-party applications without proper access permissions.

 #### 4.2.6.1 I-Learn Import

-We will test the I-Learn import functionality and verify that all content from I-Learn's calendar is added to the application.
+The testers will test the I-Learn import functionality and verify that all assignments from I-Learn's calendar is added to the application.The application will be tested to verify that if the user attempts to import assignments from I-learn without the proper permissions, an error message will notify the user that they must acquire permission by linking to their school account with the Student Calendar app.

 #### 4.2.6.2 Export

-We will test the export functionality and verify that the application's content is successfully added to other third-party applications such as Google Calendar and Apple Calendar.
+We will test the export functionality and verify that the application's content is successfully added to other third-party applications such as Google Calendar and Apple Calendar.The application will be tested to verify that if the user attempts to export information from the Student Calendar app to another application without the proper permissions, an error message will notify the user that they must acquire permissions before exporting the information.

 ### 4.2.7 Reminders